They Waz Nice White Folks While They Lasted (Sez One Gal to Another)

-They Waz Nice White Folks While They Lasted (Sez One Gal to Another) is a 2001 installation artwork by American artist Kara Walker, located at the Indianapolis Museum of Art, which is in Indianapolis, Indiana, United States of America.
+They Waz Nice White Folks While They Lasted (Sez One Gal to Another) is a 2001 installation artwork by American artist Kara Walker, located at the Indianapolis Museum of Art, which is in Indianapolis, Indiana, United States.
 It consists of paper cutouts forming a strange tableau with the projected image of a steamboat.

 Description

 The installation consists of an overhead projector casting the image of a steamboat on the gallery wall, with a variety of bizarre silhouettes performing strange actions in front of it.
 A woman with hoof-like feet stands next to a woman holding a bust over her head, and a boy with a battleship on his head is beside a woman whose grotesquely malformed baby is tumbling off her back.
 She waves her handkerchief to a couple on the steamboat itself, a woman holding a uniformed man at gunpoint.
 The light of the projector causes the shadows of viewers to be cast upon the wall as well, entangling them in the artwork.